Calum09/gym-plan-generator/README.md

 # Gym Plan Generator
+This app has now been depreciated, but you can still check out the code in the repro!

 A web app using the Openai API to generate a gym plan based on what the user inputs.

-If a user asks for a 5-day workout split, the program will devise them a plan
+If a user asks for a 5-day workout split, the program will devise a plan

 [![Netlify Status](https://api.netlify.com/api/v1/badges/307b5a30-5b54-4132-8a75-5a037ffc4824/deploy-status)](https://app.netlify.com/sites/starlit-gnome-e45ef4/deploys)

-Try it out here (client side only for now, backend coming soon!): https://gym-plan-generator.netlify.app/

 ![gym-plan-generator](https://github.com/Calum09/gym-plan-generator/assets/111386433/e9f46fbb-5222-4831-8552-10a968ff5ebb)